AtakanAzakli/For_IAIFI_Summer_School/README.md

 # For_IAIFI_Summer_School
-This is a repository show a sample of my codes for some previous, and current projects.
-They are not descriptive on purpose, because advanced versions are either patented or work in progress for a new research paper.
+This repository provides a sample of my code from both previous and ongoing projects.
+They do not have descriptive comments on purpose, some files lack finalized model architectures due to either patent restrictions or their ongoing development for a research paper.

+This repository is not intended to reflect my typical workflow; its sole purpose is to showcase exemplary machine learning code.